 American Psychological Association Society for Clinical Neuropsychology

 International Neuropsychological Society

-Alzheimer’s Association International Society to Advance Alzheimer’s Research and Treatment
+Alzheimer’s Association International Society to Advance Alzheimer’s Research & Treatment

 Distinguished Service Award

 National Academy of Neuropsychology, 2007